Introduction to Data Transfer using Globus

 Granting Permission for NCI CCR SF DME to Transfer to Guest Collection (step 3)

-Enter the name of the group in which grant permission for the collection to or start typing and a list options will appear for users to choose from.
+Enter the name of the group in which to grant permission for the collection to or start typing and a list of options will appear for users to choose from.

 Granting Permission for NCI CCR SF DME to Transfer to Guest Collection (step 4)